Ben Swagerman: Career

 Swagerman was born on 7 July 1959 in Zeist.
 He went to the Atheneum in his hometown between 1971 and 1977.
 Swagerman subsequently studied Dutch law at Utrecht University and graduated in 1983.

 Swagerman served three years as a lawyer and subsequently studied to become a prosecutor.
 Starting his prosecutor career as a substitute in The Hague in 1992, he was later employed in the same position in Willemstad (Curaçao) and Amsterdam.
-After serving as deputy and interim head prosecutor in Amsterdam between December 1998 and June 2001 Swagerman became prosector-general of the Netherlands Antilles.
+After serving as deputy and interim head prosecutor in Amsterdam between December 1998 and June 2001 Swagerman became prosecutor-general of the Netherlands Antilles.
 He was in function until January 2003.
 Between 2003 and 2006 Swagerman was head-prosecutor of the police-region Northern Limburg.
 From February 2006 until July 2016 he worked for the security section of airline KLM.
 He subsequently became chief legal officer at Qatar Airways, which he remained until early 2019.
 On 1 January 2020 he became chair of the Buitengewoon opsporingsambtenaar (BOA)-platform, succeeding Pieter Winsemius.
 In November 2020, as chair of the platform, he argued for more small scale security experiments in which the police, BOA's and civilians cooperate.
 He also stated that the role of the BOA's has grown during the COVID-19 pandemic in the Netherlands and that cooperation between BOA's and police could be improved significantly.